syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfImageEditor/ToolbarCustomization.md

 2. FooterToolbarHeight
 3. SubItemToolbarHeight

-Header toolbar items will be resize based on the header toolbar height.
-To change Height of the Header Toolbar by using property HeaderToolbarHeight as like below,
+Toolbar items will be resize based on the toolbar height.
+To change Height of the Toolbar as like below,

 {% tabs %}

 {% highlight C# %}

     editor.ToolbarSettings.HeaderToolbarHeight = 70;

-{% endhighlight %}

-{% endtabs %}

-Footer toolbar items will be resized based on the footer toolbar height.
-To change Height of the Footer Toolbar by using property FooterToolbarHeight as like below,

-{% tabs %}

-{% highlight C# %}

     editor.ToolbarSettings.FooterToolbarHeight = 70;

-{% endhighlight %}

-{% endtabs %}

-Sub toolbar items will be resized based on the SubItem toolbar height.
-To change Height of the sub toolbar by using property SubItemToolbarHeight as like below,

-{% tabs %}

-{% highlight C# %}

     editor.ToolbarSettings.SubItemToolbarHeight = 70;

 {% endhighlight %}